DianaAkolzina/demoverite/knowledge/weather_data.md

 Weather data is available to a current date which is october 2025

 ## How to Access
 Use the weather_fetch tool with appropriate start and end timestamps to retrieve weather data for specific dates.
+Data is resolved per selected building when available.

 Example: To get weather for October 2, 2025:
 - Convert "October 2, 2025" to Unix timestamps (start and end of day)